Hold on. Micronutrients are just the smaller version of macronutrients, right? So, how important is it to be aware of them?

 Photo by Raimond Klavins on Unsplash.com

-First things first, let’s answer the questions the big questions: what are macronutrients and micronutirents?
-How do they relate?
-How are they different?
+First, let’s answer the big questions: what are macronutrients and micronutrients?

-Let’s break down what macronutrients are in one sentence.
-Macronutrients are nutrients that you need a lot of in your diet and there’s only three: carbohydrates, fats, and proteins.
-Boom, done with the macros.
+Macronutrients are nutrients you need a lot of in your diet, and there are only three: carbohydrates, fats, and proteins.

-Micronutrients definition, as the name suggests, are types of vitamins and minerals that you need smaller amounts of in your diet.
-They are vital to developing and maintaining well-being in the body, and since your body can’t produce micronutrients, you must consume them to get your fix.
+Micronutrients, as the name suggests, are types of vitamins and minerals that you need smaller amounts of in your diet.
+They are vital to developing and maintaining well-being in the body, and since your body can’t produce them, you must consume them to get your fix.

-A couple rockstar micronutrients examples include: Iron, Vitamin A, Vitamin D, Iodine, Folate, and Zinc.
+Rockstar micronutrients include: Vitamin A, Vitamin D, Iron, Iodine, Folate, and Zinc.
 But what exactly do these puny, powerhouse nutrients do inside the body?

 The Mighty Work of Micronutrients

 Micronutrients are like parents, they have loads of different jobs, responsibilities, and tasks that they take care of day-in and day-out.